aelefebv/nellie/README.md

 - It is strongly recommended to have your data in a parsable format, such as .ome.tif, .nd2, or other raw data files from microscopes.
   - Importing into ImageJ/FIJI and saving via BioFormats with the proper image dimensions should do the trick.
   - If the metadata cannot be parsed, you will have to manually enter it.
 - It is also recommended to crop your image as much as possible to reduce processing time and memory usage.
-But really, unless you have massive lightsheet data, it should be pretty fast.
+But really, unless you have massive lightsheet data, it should be pretty fast (seconds to minutes on a typical modern desktop computer).

 https://github.com/aelefebv/nellie/assets/26515909/372d07a8-15a0-4926-8594-108dd4b97280